Antibodyarmy/Batch-extract-xiso/README.md

 You can change the command argumernts for extract-xiso to use on line 8 of the .bat file

-By default the command arguments are --x -q -s -d
+By default the command arguments are -x -q -s -d

 > [!CAUTION]